-Arabic is one of the main subjects taught within the Faculty of Oriental Studies.
-Undergraduates studying for a B.A. honours degree in Oriental Studies may choose Arabic with an additional language, or Arabic and Islamic Studies.
+Arabic is one of the main subjects taught within the Faculty of Asian and Middle Eastern Studies.
+Undergraduates studying for a BA Honours degree in Asian and Middle Eastern Studies may choose Arabic with an additional language or Arabic and Islamic Studies.
 In addition to these courses, Arabic may also be studied as an additional language as part of other degrees within the Faculty and wider University.

 The course in Arabic is a four-year course, with the second year being spent on an approved course of study in the Middle East.
 It is necessary to pass a Preliminary Examination after two terms.
 For this examination, students concentrate on acquiring a basic knowledge of the written language, and studying the fundamentals of Islam as a religious and social system and the history of the Arabs and the Islamic community.
 Many students have recently spent their year abroad in Jordan, following the Arabic course at the Qasid Arabic Institute.
 The syllabus concentrates on Modern Standard Arabic (both spoken and written) and modern literature.
 For more information on the Year Abroad, please refer to the course handbook.